Updated: 12/14/2021 | Maui Travel Guide

 - Maui is flocked with resorts along the coastline.
 We used Agoda to book the best hotel deals.

 - You can stay at a hotel or even in an Airbnb.
 Get $65 off your first booking when you use this link.

-- If you decide to stay in Hana overnight, we recommend the Heavenly Hana Paradise!
+- If you decide to stay in Hana overnight, we recommend Heavenly Hana Paradise!
 It cost us $250 for a night.
-We highly recommend making the Road to Hana a two-day trip so that you can see as many things as possible!
+We highly recommend making the Road to Hana a two-day trip with an overnight stay so that you can see as many things as possible!

 Has our Maui travel guide convinced you to book a trip?
 We hope so!

 Maui is one of our most favorite Hawaiian islands.
 You won’t be bored and there is always so much to discover with each visit.